James Clark came to the Hilltop in May 2014.

 Clark completed his bachelor's degree in general studies at La Salle University in 2004.
 While pursuing his degree, he coached with the Philadelphia Belles Girls' Basketball Club from 2004-07.
 The Belles have amassed more than 5,000 victories and over 300 championships in nearly 40 years of local, regional, national and international competition.
 A non-profit organization chartered in 1978, the Belles have age-group teams which compete in the AAU, US Junior Nationals and EGBA Tournaments.
 Since 1978, over 1,500 members of the Belles program have received college scholarships.

-While working for the Belles, Clark also served as head boy's basketball coach at Philadelphia's Springside High School and was a coach for the Mid-Atlantic U-15 Boys Basketball program.
+While working for the Belles, Clark also served as the head coach of boys basketball at Philadelphia's Springside High School and was a coach for the Mid-Atlantic U-15 Boys Basketball program.

 Clark's first foray into coaching was serving as head coach of the women's varsity team at his alma mater, Capuchino High School in San Bruno, Calif.
 He is also a renowned shooting coach working with NBA and WNBA players.
 Early in his career, Clark worked with the Orlando Miracle of the WNBA.